splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline.rst

     data-dropping-impact
     aggregate-drop-use-case

-Use the following links to navigate the documentation set for metrics pipeline management:
+Use the following links to navigate the documentation set for Metrics Pipeline Management:

     * :ref:`metrics-pipeline-intro`
     * :ref:`use-metrics-pipeline`